AdobeDocs/campaign-classic.en/help/reporting/using/processing-a-report.md

 To create a history, apply the following steps:

-1. Open an existing analysis or create a new descriptive analysis wizard.
+1. Open an existing analysis or create a new descriptive analysis assistant.
 1. In the report display page, click the button to create a history in the tool bar, then confirm as shown below:

    ![](assets/reporting_descriptive_historize_icon.png)